Xorekteer/chromie/README.md

 Contians a scheduler class.

 Each scheduler instance has:
-- A set of times when it should run (eg. every Sunday 19:00)
+- A set of times when it should run (eg.: every Sunday 19:00)
-- A shell command which is executed upon call
+- A shell command which is executed upon call.

 Settings are stored in repfile.json.